tfatykhov/WinkRedNode/Flows/HoneyLyric/README.md

 # Honeywell Lyric API Wink Node Red
 Access Honeywell Lyric API with node red
 # Integrating Wink Node Red and Honeywell Lyric API
-This will detail step by step how to gain access to the Honeywell Lyric API, create a Lyric App to access connected devices and integrate into Node Red
+This will detail step by step how to gain access to the Honeywell Lyric API, create a Lyric App to access connected devices and integrate into Wink Node Red
 ## 1)Wink Node Red
 #####Required steps (WNR)
 *  Create new tab  - give it a meaningful name (Honeywell Lyric Integration)
 *  Import from clipboard - [HoneyLyricFlow.json](HoneyLyricFlow.json)
 *  Deploy flow